kishore26kk/Fighting-Game/README.md

 # Fighting-Game
-This a Fighting game created using HTML , CSS , JAVASCRIPT
+This is a Fighting game created using HTML , CSS , JAVASCRIPT